walwalwalides/Delphi-Collection-FireDAC/PostgreSQL_FireDAC/PostgreSQL_Interface/README.md

 - Building a Custom User Interface for your Database .
 - Test Connection Parameters of the Main Connection .
 - Execute Different SQL Tasks and CRUD-Operationen .
-- Play wav sound as internal resource
+- Play (.wav) Sound as internal resource .
 - Save all menu configuration parametres using indy components.